zeevolution/backstage/docs/reference/utility-apis/OAuthRequestApi.md

 ### createAuthRequester()

-A utility for showing login popups or similar things, and merging together multiple requests for different scopes into one request that includes all scopes.
+A utility for showing login popups or similar things, and merging together multiple requests for different scopes into one request that inclues all scopes.

 The passed in options provide information about the login provider, and how to handle auth requests.